Achieve Goals Faster With These Tracking Apps and Hacks

 Work Screen Time

-My first full-time boss was the worst micromanager ever.
+At my first full-time job, I had to learn how to deal with a micromanaging boss.
 He made me turn in a sheet that listed everything I’d done for the day, minute-by-minute.
 Talk about a time-suck.

 Eight years ago, I didn’t see the value in doing that.
 Today, I do.